Computational chemistry: Semi-empirical methods

 Semi-empirical quantum chemistry methods are based on the Hartree–Fock method formalism, but make many approximations and obtain some parameters from empirical data.
 They were very important in computational chemistry from the 60s to the 90s, especially for treating large molecules where the full Hartree–Fock method without the approximations were too costly.
 The use of empirical parameters appears to allow some inclusion of correlation effects into the methods.

 Primitive semi-empirical methods were designed even before, where the two-electron part of the Hamiltonian is not explicitly included.
 For π-electron systems, this was the Hückel method proposed by Erich Hückel, and for all valence electron systems, the extended Hückel method proposed by Roald Hoffmann.
-Sometimes, Hückel methods are referred to as "completely emprirical" because they do not derive from a Hamiltonian.
-Yet, the term "empirical methods", or "empirical force fields" is usually used to describe Molecular Mechanics.
+Sometimes, Hückel methods are referred to as "completely empirical" because they do not derive from a Hamiltonian.
+Yet, the term "empirical methods", or "empirical force fields" is usually used to describe molecular mechanics.

 Molecular mechanics

 In many cases, large molecular systems can be modeled successfully while avoiding quantum mechanical calculations entirely.
 Molecular mechanics simulations, for example, use one classical expression for the energy of a compound, for instance, the harmonic oscillator.
 All constants appearing in the equations must be obtained beforehand from experimental data or ab initio calculations.

-The database of compounds used for parameterization, i.e., the resulting set of parameters and functions is called the force field, is crucial to the success of molecular mechanics calculations.
+The database of compounds used for parameterization, i.e. the resulting set of parameters and functions is called the force field, is crucial to the success of molecular mechanics calculations.
 A force field parameterized against a specific class of molecules, for instance, proteins, would be expected to only have any relevance when describing other molecules of the same class.
 These methods can be applied to proteins and other large biological molecules, and allow studies of the approach and interaction (docking) of potential drug molecules.

-Methods for solids

-Computational chemical methods can be applied to solid-state physics problems.
-The electronic structure of a crystal is in general described by a band structure, which defines the energies of electron orbitals for each point in the Brillouin zone.
-Ab initio and semi-empirical calculations yield orbital energies; therefore, they can be applied to band structure calculations.
-Since it is time-consuming to calculate the energy for a molecule, it is even more time-consuming to calculate them for the entire list of points in the Brillouin zone.

-Chemical dynamics

-Once the electronic and nuclear variables are separated (within the Born–Oppenheimer representation), in the time-dependent approach, the wave packet corresponding to the nuclear degrees of freedom is propagated via the time evolution operator (physics) associated to the time-dependent Schrödinger equation (for the full molecular Hamiltonian).
-In the complementary energy-dependent approach, the time-independent Schrödinger equation is solved using the scattering theory formalism.
-The potential representing the interatomic interaction is given by the potential energy surfaces.
-In general, the potential energy surfaces are coupled via the vibronic coupling terms.

-The most popular methods for propagating the wave packet associated to the molecular geometry are: